Ashes: Rome 1946

 everything lost except

-, a friend writes.
+the silver, a friend writes.

 The dining room chairs,